ZJU-SEC/Cargo-Ecosystem-Monitor/Code/cargo_ruf/README.md

 # Ruf Audit

-This part it the mitigation tools and its evaluations, including two crates:
+This project aims at providing RUF audit tools to mitigate RUF impacts, including two crates:
-- `ruf_audit` is the mitigation tools, more details can be found at its readme file.
+- `ruf_audit`:Main mitigation tools.
+More details can be found at its readme file.
-- `audit_pipeline` is the pipeline we used to evaluation our tools.
+- `audit_pipeline` Evaluation of our tools.
 This pipeline will run `ruf_audit` in all crates with ruf issues, as detected before.

 ## Usage

-Before the evaluation, we have to do some preparings:
+Preparations ahead of running:

-- database: we need all result data ready in postgres (file alltables_20220811.sql).
+- database: we need all result data ready in postgreSQL, as described in the root readme file. (file alltables_20220811.sql).
+We use impacted package versions as our database.
+The impacted packages are determined by the `Total Impact` script in `Cargo-Ecosystem-Monitor/Code/scripts/research_results.sql`.
-- crates: we need all crate sources with ruf issues at 'crates_donwloader/on_process'.
-To get all impacted crates, you should first build `tmp_ruf_impact` table,  and then select all crates using non-compilable rufs.
-The `donwload_status` table can be updated as:
+- crates source code: we need all crate sources with ruf issues at `Cargo-Ecosystem-Monitor/crates_donwloader/on_process`.
+To specify the crates we want to download, you can execute the script below to insert items we want to download.
+But when you have run our crate downloader, things may be more complicated.
     ```sql
     INSERT INTO download_status
     SELECT crate_id, id, name, num, 'undownloaded' FROM versions_with_name